Skip to main content

 Academic

 The ACA and HIPAA approach wellness programs through a public health and cost-containment lens, permitting financial incentives as a behavioral economics tool to encourage healthier lifestyles.
-The ADA and GINA, conversely, approach from a rights-protection standpoint, viewing medical inquiries and requests as presumptively impermissible intrusions that can only be justified by genuine voluntariness.
+The ADA and GINA, conversely, approach from a rights-protection standpoint, viewing medical inquiries and genetic information requests as presumptively impermissible intrusions that can only be justified by genuine voluntariness.

 The “voluntary” Standard as a Legal Battleground